davidm5375/rss-stripdown/README.md

 [Main Project](https://github.com/Really-Simple-Server/really-simple-server)

-> Anyways, This is lightweight, easy to use, Node.js webserver.
+> Anyways, This is lightweight, easy to use, Node.js webserver, but in a backage!

 ## Installation

 With NPM:
-`npm i rss-npm`
+`npm i rss-npm` (Reccomended, Easiest)

 With Git:
 ```